cfpb/design-system/docs/components/featured-content-modules.md

                       alt="">
               </div>
           </section>
-        variation_description: To anchor a featured content module’s visual on the right (for example, when displaying a map with a copyright watermark on the right), add the `o-featured-content-module__right` modifier class to the `o-featured-content-module` organism.
+        variation_description: In cases where the featured content module’s visual should be anchored to the right—for example, when displaying a map with a copyright watermark on the right—add the `o-featured-content-module__right` modifier class to the
+          `o-featured-content-module` organism.
 This anchors the right side of the image to the right of the available space so that the right side remains in view at all screen sizes.
         variation_name: Visual anchored on the right
       - variation_code_snippet: >-
           <section class="o-featured-content-module